Suggested links

 Slowly weaning yourself off of caffeine is the best way to avoid having to experience withdrawal symptoms.
 You can start by tracking your caffeine consumption by cups of coffee or checking the milligrams of caffeine in drinks, food, candy, supplements, and pain relievers.

-Opt for decaf options when you can.
-Although caffeine is still in the decaf versions, the dosage is significantly less but tastes the same.
+Opt for decaffeinated coffee when you can.
+Although caffeine is still in the decaf versions, the dosage is significantly less, and it tastes the same.

 Because caffeine causes you to urinate more, it can increase the amount of fluid you lose from your body.

 When you have too little fluid or enter dehydration, your brain can shrink in volume and pull away from your skull.
-This process can easily trigger headaches, so staying hydrated throughout the withdrawal process can help avoid more severe headaches or migraines.
+This process can easily trigger headaches, so keeping an eye on your hydration during the withdrawal process can help avoid more severe headaches or migraines.

 Try Over-the-Counter or At-Home Remedies